IHE/RAD.IMR/input/pagecontent/volume-1.md

 ##### Organizational Context

-A DiagnosticeReport references organizational level resources such as `Patient`, `Organization`, `Practitioner` and `PractitionerRole` to capture essential contextual information associated with the report.
+A DiagnosticReport references organizational level resources such as `Patient`, `Organization`, `Practitioner` and `PractitionerRole` to capture essential contextual information associated with the report.
 However, a Report Creator is not the owner of these contextual information.
 Therefore, it is a prerequisite that these organizational resources already exist prior to the creation of DiagnosticReport resource.
 Then a Report Creator will only reference these organizational resources during report creation.

 #### 1:52.4.1.8 Referenced FHIR Resource vs Contained FHIR Resource